torbensko/faceapi4-HL2-demo/README.md

-# INTRO
+# Overview

 This modification of the Source engine allows you to control the facial expression of the virtual characters using your own facial movements.
-The system uses the non-commercial faceAPI to achieve the tracking.
+The system uses faceAPI to achieve the tracking.
 Those wishing to use this system will need to obtain a copy of the faceAPI.

-# LEGAL STUFF
+# Legal stuff

 My code, namely the files found in the .../src/game/shared/faceapi directory, is provided under a Creative Commons Attribution license